flakjakk/my-project/docs/suggestions.md

 Dad smoking

 Running through window with cowboy hat over face - first miracle as didn't get  a scratch

-Ed: The mower-blade connecting with a bolt hidden in the grass and sending it through the one bedroom window.
-Some time later Geoff was running in the yard with his cowboy hat over his face and he ran slap-bang into the same window, shattering it.
+> Ed: One day while dad was mowing the lawn the mower-blade connected with a bolt hidden in the grass and sent it flying through one of the bedroom windows.
+It was a miracle no-one was hurt.
+Some days later Geoff was running in the yard with his cowboy hat over his face (as one does!)  and he ran slap-bang into the same window, shattering it.
 I don't know how he wasn't cut by the glass.
-A Miracle!
+Another miracle!

 Biltong hanging in garage
-Cheryl being small  - eating sand
+Cheryl being small  - eating sand.
+And singing a lot!

-### Ed
+> Ed:

-The jungle-gym falling on me
+> The jungle-gym falling on me
-The maid and the shoes
+> The maid and the shoes
-Dad driving over a scooter and thinking it was one of us kids
+> Dad driving over a scooter and thinking it was one of us kids
-Learning to ride a bicycle and falling into the cactus
+> Learning to ride a bicycle and falling into the cactus
-Having to catch the bus home, losing the 5c bus-fare and walking all the way home
+> Having to catch the bus home, losing the 5c bus-fare and walking all the way home
-Dad making us wooden houses painted white with red roofs
+> Dad making us wooden houses painted white with red roofs

 ## 71